IBA Group Launches T-Pay in Public Transport

 - The application will generate a ticket that contains the route number, cost, number of passengers and will offer the user to pay for travel through mobile banking.

 The new online fare payment system is drastically different from the previous systems.
 You can now pay a fare through your mobile bank without a complex registration process at third party payment applications.
-Brest has become the first city to use the T-Pay solution and we are ready to implement T-Pay in other cities of Belarus.

 The T-Pay service by IBA Group has relevant functionality for setting different tariffs necessary for suburban and long distance transport.
 The system can calculate the cost of travel depending on the distance, time, and the number of stops.
 Now T-Pay specialists are working on introducing travel passes and remote booking options to the system.